SuperSaaS/n8n-nodes-supersaas/README.md

 # n8n-nodes-supersaas

 This is an n8n community node.
 It lets you use SuperSaaS webhooks in your n8n workflows.
-It creates configures webhooks in the SuperSaaS backend then you can receive information.
+It creates webhooks in the SuperSaaS backend, and then you can receive information you desire.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.